fatemeakbari/Anagram/README.md

 # Anagram

-read all words from the Moin's dictionary remove the blank space from word sort word in alphabetical order
+read all words from the Moin's dictionary, remove the blank space from word then sort word in alphabetical order.

 If the word with these letters is not in the dictionary,